latentflip/ScotRubyConf/Talks/tower-of-babel.md

 ## Finally
 - Don't expose ActiveRecord
 - Talk & listen to your customers
+- Cucumber: not a testing framework, but a documentation framework
+  > I am writing documentation to my customer, and if that is executable, then that is a win

 ## More Reading
 - Read Dan North's blog posts about Cucumber